stevecalla/file-mover-edx/README_TODOs.md

 DONE - change readme title
 DONE - add validiation for the path... must start with "/" DONE - added logic to exit if directories don't exist; error message - can't read path?

-add a link in the terminal
+DONE = add a link in the terminal
+DONE = change to proper casing FILE MOVER FOR edX COURSE CONTENT

-readme finish with images & video
+readme finish with images & video instruction page

-- change to proper casing FILE MOVER FOR edX COURSE CONTENT instruction page test on windows again npm package to sync paths between mac and os? npm package easy git?
+test on windows again

+npm package to sync paths between mac and os?

+npm package easy git?
   - windows issue with git commit et al
   - try to spin up a git add, commit, push feature in separate project